CobySoss/ScaWL/README.md

 2) Navigate to either the 2WL or 3WL directory, whichever version of ScaWL you want to use.

-3) Navigate to the file run_tests.sh.
+3) Navigate to the file run_test.sh.
 This is the lowest-level script file that launches the ScaWL executable and contains the environment variables that the executable runs with.
 Make sure the LD_PRELOAD environment variable is pointing to the appropriate jemalloc library.
 By default, it is pointing to the location on the cluster ScaWL was tested on.
-Inside run_tests.sh, it would look something like this:
+Inside run_test.sh, it would look something like this:

 ```bash
 export LD_PRELOAD=/path/to/your/jemalloc/5.3.0/lib/libjemalloc.so